willtwr/ArtGAN/README.md

 - (Optional) [Nervana's Systems aeon](https://github.com/NervanaSystems/aeon.git)

 \* We used aeon to load data.
 Hence, neon and aeon are required.
-\** If other data loader is used, neon and aeon is not required.
+** If other data loader is used, neon and aeon are not required.
 But, make sure that data format is 'NCHW'.